starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 Custom wine runners will not work out of the box if the system wine install does not work ( `wineWow64Packages.stableFull` recommended) try `wine-astral` from [nix-citizen](https://github.com/LovingMelody/nix-citizen) or one of the [Alternative Installation](Alternative-Installations##nix-installation) methods.

-## RSI Launcher 2.0
-- Requires standard Wine 9.4+ or Proton GE 9-13+ runner
-  - Recent Wine versions can be easily installed using the [LUG Helper](https://github.com/starcitizen-lug/lug-helper)
-- Remove any `powershell.exe` dll override
-- If using standard Wine, winetricks **20250102** or newer is required to install powershell
-  1. navigate to your game prefix directory `~/Games/star-citizen`
-  2. Use the LUG Helper's Maintence menu `Install Powershell` button
-- The 2.0 Launcher may need to be installed manually.
-See [below](#rsi-launcher-manual-update) for instructions

 ## RSI Launcher Manual Update